ademolguner/ademolguner/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Sompo Sigorta
+- 🔭 I’m currently working on EnerjiSA Uretim (Neyasis Technology)
 - 🌱 I’m currently learning ...
-HealthChecks
+Saga Pattern
 - 👯 I’m looking to collaborate on ... .Net Core
 - 🤔 I’m looking for help with ...
 Asp.Net Core
 - 💬 Ask me about ...
 Anythink